-While a lot of men complain about deferring to the women in their lives, they don’t always recognize the ways they’re drawn to, seeking out, or contributing to this dynamic.
+While a lot of heterosexual men complain about deferring to the women in their lives, they don’t always recognize the ways they’re drawn to, seeking out, or contributing to this dynamic.
 Some men find it more comfortable to feel directed or taken care of by their partner.
 They ask, “Where do you want to go on vacation?
 Eat?
-See a movie? etc.” They don’t realize it, but they’re actually actively giving up a part of themselves that is vital, independent, and attractive to their partner.
+See a movie? etc.” They don’t realize it, but they’re actually actively giving up a part of themselves that is vital, independent, and attractive to the other person.

 Writer, poet Robert Bly, offered insight into this phenomenon.
 He observed from his work with men that many boys growing up are more sensitive and able to care about their partner’s feelings and health.
 They are better at sharing in domestic responsibilities such as childcare and household chores.
 They may be more emotionally attentive to others, and yet, they’re not always in tune with their own life energy, the life-giving, wild side of themselves (not to be confused with the savage side of man).
 He explores this very cleverly in his book Iron John.
 They may lose touch with their unique initiative, ideas, and passion, and ironically, these are often the traits that drew their partner to them in the first place.

-David Finch, captures this best in his book titled How to be a better husband: One Man’s Journal of Best Practices.
+David Finch, captures this best in his book titled How to Be a Better Husband: One Man’s Journal of Best Practices.
 A few years after publishing the book, Finch told the following story, while speaking at a conference.
 He described how he was just about to take off for a speaking gig and, while saying goodbye to his wife, she told him that the marriage was over.
-Finch was stunned (while thinking, wasn’t I the guy who had a bestseller on being a great husband?), but he couldn’t address the shock and discouragement he felt at the time.
-Although he was freaked out, he had to leave on his work trip.
-Here he was, a guy who really thought he had figured out how to make his wife happy, who believed he was in the “happy wife, happy life” phase of his life, and now he had to face that his marriage was over.
+Finch was stunned, thinking “wasn’t I the guy who had a bestseller on being a great husband?”
+Here, he’d thought he had figured out how to make his wife happy and believed he was in the “happy wife, happy life” phase of his life, and now, he had to face that his marriage was over.
+However, he couldn’t address the shock and discouragement he felt at the time because, he had to leave on his work trip.
 While he was away, he felt pretty bad and obsessed about what had gone wrong in his marriage.